YexingWan/Fast-Portrait-Segmentation/README.md

 * Make sure the VS in install correctly and load the project by file FaceSeg.sln
 * Set the external link correctly to make sure vs can find MNN, OpenCV and other requirement.
+* The project use **OpenCV static link library** as default. if you want to use dynamic version of OpenCV, make sure the project is setting correct in VS and copy all OpenCV dll to the same folder of executable file when run the demo.
 * Build the FaceSegDll solution first.
 * Then build the FaceSeg solution.